 There was a point not so long ago where the good old card reader looked like becoming a niche product.
-Laptop and desktop computers almost entirely sported an SD slot, leaving only rarer card types requiring a separate reader.
+Laptop and desktop computers almost entirely sported an SD slot, leaving only rarer card types requiring a separate card reader.
 But in the last couple of years the drive towards super-slim laptops has meant the chop for the built-in SD slot on devices like the MacBook Pro.

 Fortunately there’s no shortage of USB card readers available.
 From budget-friendly and highly-portable options that are so small they resemble a USB flash drive, through to the usual desktop-based solutions that connect via a USB cable, the best of which offer transfer speeds to match the capacity of the best memory cards.